FranRiadigos/Android-Circular-Progress/README.md

     .into(profile);
 ```

-> Be careful when using `fitCenter()` method of Glide, or any other similar kind of method, because it will scale the bitmap, and the Progress Profile component will loose its original bounds!
+> Be careful when using `fitCenter()` method of Glide, Picasso, or any other similar kind of method, because it will re-scale the bitmap, and the Progress Profile component will loose its original bounds!

 Features:
 ---------

  *     `app:max="100"` - Max value for progress indicator
  *     `app:progress="50"` - Current progress value
- *     `app:backgroundRingSize="20dp"` - Set the size of the background ring (not set, means use the same as the <i>progressRingSize</i>)
+ *     `app:backgroundRingSize="20dp"` - The size of the background ring (not set, means use the same as the <i>progressRingSize</i>)
- *     `app:progressRingSize="20dp"` - Set the size of the progress ring
+ *     `app:progressRingSize="20dp"` - The size of the progress ring
- *     `app:backgroundRingColor="@color/my_color"` - Set the color of the background ring (it can be an hex color as well)
+ *     `app:backgroundRingColor="@color/my_color"` - The color of the background ring (it can be an hex color as well)
- *     `app:progressRingColor="@color/my_color"` - Set the color of the progress ring (it can be an hex color as well)
+ *     `app:progressRingColor="@color/my_color"` - The color of the progress ring (it can be an hex color as well)
+ *     `app:progressGradient="@array/colors"` - An array of colors for a gradient ring (you must provide an array resource reference) [#23](https://github.com/kuassivi/ProgressProfileView/issues/23)
+ *     `app:joinGradient="true"` - Enabling this you get a gradient smooth on the ring corners
- *     `app:progressRingCap="BUTT"` - Set the cap style of the progress ring (Possible values: BUTT, ROUND, SQUARE)
+ *     `app:gradientFactor="1.0"` - Adjust the gradient factor of the ring
- *     `app:progressRingOutline="true"` - Set the ring as an Outline based on the padding of the ImageView, by default is `false`.
+ *     `app:progressRingOutline="true"` - Sets the ring as an Outline based on the padding of the ImageView, by default is `false`.
+ *     `app:progressRingCorner="ROUND"` - Sets the corner style of the progress ring (by default is RECT)

 License
 -------